7 min read

 Deadlines

 In the professional cynology circuit, deadlines are absolute and entirely unforgiving.
-Missing an entry deadline by a single minute can ruin months of meticulous coat conditioning and cost you a vital championship point at exactly the wrong moment in a carefully planned season.
+Missing an entry deadline by a single minute can ruin months of meticulous coat conditioning and cost you a vital point required by the champion rules at exactly the wrong moment in a carefully planned season.
 Elite handlers do not rely on sticky notes or vague memory — they utilize rigorous calendar systems to track early bird closures, second entry phases, and final cut-offs across multiple time zones and entry platforms simultaneously.
 Many international shows operate phased entry windows where early registrants receive catalog priority and lower fees, while late entries are placed at the end of classes or rejected entirely.
 Building a master show calendar at the beginning of each competitive season, with all entry windows mapped and alerts set weeks in advance, is not optional at the top level — it is the foundation upon which every other aspect of the campaign rests.
-Knowing exactly when a portal closes is the very first step of ring supremacy.

 O